SJ23 Tech Tip C10, (Updated 2020-02-10) Bob Schimmel, Bill Ward.

 INDEX - Ceramic Marine Head, Portable Black Water Tank

 NOTE: As a person goes through various journeys in life, sometimes an event occurs that "wakes you up" to the unexpected.
-The "enlightening" experience that prompted me to write this Tech Tip doesn't usually happen in a vertical oriented world and my "gray matter" kicked into overdrive for a solution.
+The "enlightening" experience that prompted me to write this Tech Tip doesn't usually happen in a vertical oriented world and my "grey matter" kicked into overdrive for a solution.
 Sometimes s__t just happens.
 (Sorry but I just couldn't resist this).

-CONSTRUCTION - Panache's head is located in the factory designated spot aft of the V-berth.
-The head consists two sections.
-The lower section is the holding tank and the upper section forms the bowl, holds the flush water and the pump.
-There is a very robust seal between the sections with two over center clamps holding them together.
-I've forgotten the name but it is quite popular.
+The portable head consists of two sections; the lower section is the holding tank and the upper section houses the flush water tank, pump and waste bowl.
+There is a very robust seal and valve between the two sections with two over center clamps holding them together on the sides.
+The clamps are brutally strong.
 Both sections have a formed carrying handle at the back that make for secure handling.
-The head sits on the cabin floor between four vinyl corner brackets to prevent it from sliding.
-Oh so important when nature calls while under way.
-This is a very nice feature installed by the previous owner.
-The steel screw will stay till they corrode free.
+This is pretty standard construction for most porta-potties.

 KEEP THE COMMODE FRESH - There is nothing worse than a head that smells.
 It is better to do something about the problem just after the "paper work" is done, than leave it for later.
 So I screwed a 2" ABS pipe in the back corner of the head compartment to drop a bowl brush in.
 The bottom is left open for ventilation and cleaning.
 Aaagh!
 Enough said.

-I solved the problem by putting the porta-potty that came with Knotless II when we bought her, under the companionway hatch, behind the ladder.
+I solved the problem by putting the porta-potty that came with Knotless II under the companionway hatch, behind the ladder.
 It makes it very easy for "The Mrs." to get to and she has room to move around, even stand up if the sliding hatch is open.
 Privacy is assured (as much as is possible on a 23 foot boat) by having the drop boards in place.

 The porta-potty we have is kind of small.
 One with a bigger tank would be better.
 Alas, it works so replacing it with something bigger is not much of a priority.
 Just my thoughts on how I solved the potty problem.
 Bill Ward.